Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.35).

-- Mets pitchers combine to allow 187 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The left-hander last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing four earned runs while giving up five hits.
+- In his most recent outing on Thursday, Sept.
+21 against the Philadelphia Phillies, the lefty threw four innings, allowing four earned runs while surrendering five hits.

-- The 28-year-old has put together a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .293 to opposing hitters.
+- The 28-year-old has a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while allowing a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.